 Other streets in Cleaverville were given similarly prosaic names.
 Brook Street, now part of 40th Street, was named for a nearby brook.
-Oakwood Avenue was inspired not only by the local trees, but also from the name Cleaver gave to his own estate on the land, Oakwood Hall.
-Streets named Cedar and Elm also existed for awhile in the community.
+Oakwood Avenue was inspired by the local trees, and the name Cleaver gave to his own estate on the land, Oakwood Hall.
+Streets named Cedar and Elm also existed for a while in the community.

 After building Cleaverville, Cleaver's most brilliant move was paying the Illinois Central Railroad $3,800 a year to provide train service to his community, thereby transforming Cleaverville into one of Chicago's first commuter suburbs.